AREEJ2019/p5_DisasterResponsePipelines_Areej/README.md

   - run.py: Flask app and the user interface used to predict results and display them.
    templates: folder containing the html templates

-<a id='Results'></a>
-# Results
-The main findings of the code can be found at the <a href="https://view6914b2f4-3001.udacity-student-workspaces.com/">web</a> available

-<a id='Licensing, Authors, and Acknowledgements'></a>

-# Licensing, Authors, and Acknowledgements

-thanks to Udacity courses for some of code ideas, and to kaggle/Crimes in Boston  for the data.
-You can find the Licensing for the data and other descriptive information at the Kaggle link available here <a href="https://www.kaggle.com/AnalyzeBoston/crimes-in-boston">Kaggle</a>.
-Otherwise, feel free to use the code here as you would like!